ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-api.markdown

 # Introduction

-In this tutorial we assume you already have a Runabove Account and have subscribed to the IOT lab.
+In this tutorial we assume you already have a RunAbove Account and have subscribed to the IoT lab.
 We use the curl command to illustrate examples.
-To use the Runabove API, your application must be authenticated with it.
+To use the RunAbove API, your application must be authenticated with it.
 To do so you can read the [How to use RunAbove API?](https://community.runabove.com/kb/en/instances/how-to-use-runabove-api.html) tutorial.

 ## What is a solution?